Steve Fowler, Fowler Associates

 (1723-1795) was the first to use electricity medically when he replaced "bad"

-electricity with "good" electricity in such diseases as rheumatism
+electricity with "good" electricity in such diseases as rheumatism and

-an electric current from spinning magnates that resulted in a small shock
+from spinning magnates that resulted in a small shock delivered to surprised and

-delivered to surprised and delighted patients suffering from nervous disorders.
+delighted patients suffering from nervous disorders.

 These

-were very famous during the first part of the 20th century and
+were very famous during the first part of the 20th century and could

-testimonials by satisfied customers.
-The two belts shown were made by Mioxrl,
+customers.
+The two belts shown were made by Mioxrl, the left one, with a genital

-the left one, with a genital loop, for the male and the right for the female.
+loop, for the male and the right for the female.
+Ouch!
+The

 picture below is from the 1902 Sears catalogue.
-Click on the picture for a
+Click on the picture for a full

-full size view (caution, 800 kBytes).
+size view (caution, 800 kBytes).

 "Electric